MesudToker/Dirty-Seven-Card-Game--Pis-7li/README.md

 Description

-  It is a is an android application, card game known as dirty seven or sevens, in Turkish Pis Yedili.
+  It is an android application, card game known as dirty seven or sevens, in Turkish Pis Yedili.
 For now it will be single player game, which means player will play against computer.

 Group members: